 - Injuries from collapsing porches or stairwells

-- Faulty elevators, escalators and handrails that cause serious injury or
+- Faulty elevators, escalators and handrails that cause serious injury or in some cases, death.

 - Robbery, rape or assault on public or private property premises